-Kaixin has not declared or paid any cash dividends, nor does it have any present plan to pay any cash dividends on its ordinary shares in the foreseeable future.
+As of the date of this amendment, no dividends or distributions were declared to pay to the Company from our subsidiaries or the VIEs and no dividends or distributions were made by the Company to any U.S. investors.
+The Company does not have any present plan to pay any cash dividends on its ordinary shares or settle amounts owed under the VIE agreements (as defined below) in the foreseeable future.
 We currently intend to retain most, if not all, of our available funds and any future earnings to operate and expand our business.
 See "Item 8.
 Financial Information - A. Consolidated Statements and Other Financial Information - Dividend Policy".
 For the Cayman Islands, PRC and U.S. federal income tax considerations applicable to an investment in our ordinary shares, see "Item 10.
 Additional Information - E. Taxation".
 Kaixin has not declared or paid any cash dividends, nor does it have any present plan to pay any cash dividends on its ordinary shares in the foreseeable future.
 We currently intend to retain most, if not all, of our available funds and any future earnings to operate and expand our business.
 See "Item 8.
 Financial Information - A. Consolidated Statements and Other Financial Information - Dividend Policy".
 For the Cayman Islands, PRC and U.S. federal income tax considerations applicable to an investment in our ordinary shares, see "Item 10.
 Additional Information - E. Taxation".